 They are very forgiving of setbacks.
 If yours has been neglected, it can bounce back beautifully.
 Place it in good light and water correctly.
 You may want to give it a shower, too.
 Clean leaves take in more light and breathe easier!

 - Strong indirect light to some direct sun is their preference.
 Full afternoon sun may be too much.
 They seem to be more susceptible to insects in full sun.

 - They love a good soak when they need water.
 As soon as the top of the soil is dry give them enough water so that some comes out into its saucer.
-An Aralia in a 10"diameter (about 25cm) pot can take up to 2 quarts or almost 2 liters of water when necessary.
+An Aralia in a 10"diameter (about 25cm) pot can take 2 quarts or almost 2 liters of water when necessary.

 - A daily mist of water when the heat is on can be helpful in order to provide extra humidity.

 - Fertilize regularly.